mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 the emotion (for example, fighting while filled with anger or hate) suffers no penalty.
-If the target takes action not relevant to the emotion (trying to drive while laughing hysterically), she suffers a –2  modifier for the distraction. the caster may switch emotions with a Simple Action.
+If the target takes action not relevant to the emotion (trying to drive while laughing hysterically), she suffers a –2  modifier for the distraction. the caster may switch emotions with a Minor Action.
 Control Emotions only affects a single target, Mob Mood affects any living targets within the area of effect.